aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 Suppose we want to create a framework that does some (undefined) processing and writes the results to a file.
 This is a common operation in monitoring applications, where input could come from a database, files, event logs, devices, and more.
 It's a perfect use case for abstract classes.

-> Note: We purposely design the abstract class as generic so subclasses can handle potentially any of these cases.
+> **Note**: We purposely design the abstract class as generic so subclasses can handle potentially any of these cases.

-We wish to process that information by writing individual `Monitor` subclasses that call the `process()` method and write the result to the file system.
+We want to process that information by writing individual `Monitor` subclasses that call the `process()` method and write the result to the file system.

-Let's write a base abstract class called `AbstractMonitor`, with an abstract method called `process()` that returns a `String`, and a non-abstract method called `startMonitoring(String fileName)`.
+Let's write a base abstract class called `AbstractMonitor`, with an abstract method called `process()` that returns a `String`, and a non-abstract method called `startMonitoring(String fileName)`:

 ```java
 public abstract class AbstractMonitor {